 Complete the Rates Financial Assistance application (please wait for the form to open, can take up to 30 seconds)

 Interest free rate deferral

-Approximately $450,000 has been set aside for ratepayers to apply for an interest free rate deferral until 31 December 2021 and then interest free repayment plans thereafter.
+Approximately $450,000 has been set aside for ratepayers to apply for an interest free rate deferral and repayment plans.
 To apply, use the Rates Financial Assistance application (please wait for the form to load).

-Council will also be waiving an estimated $375,000 rate interest previously raised to ratepayers with a good payment history prior to COVID-19.
-No action is required as this will be automatically applied by Council.
+Council has also waived an estimated $375,000 rate interest previously raised to ratepayers with a good payment history prior to COVID-19.
+No action was required as this was automatically applied by Council.

 Financial Hardship Policy

 To support members of our community from culturally and linguistically diverse backgrounds the Financial Hardship flier has been translated into 15 different languages, please view the PDF documents below.
 To support members of the community with cognitive impairments or English speakers with low literacy, Council has translated the Financial Hardship flyer into Easy English, please view the word document below.

 Financial & Consumer Rights Council of Victoria (FCRC) is the peak body for Financial Counsellors in Victoria and can help you find a financial counsellor – visit www.fcrc.org.au for more information.

 The National Debt Helpline provides free, confidential counselling for people experiencing financial difficulty - visit www.ndh.org.au or call 1800 007 007 for more information.